2023 Nissan Leaf

 The Leaf Plus provides a better driving distance thanks to its larger battery pack.
 To unlock the Leaf’s maximum driving distance of 226 miles, you’ll want to use the S Plus trim level, as the SV Plus and SL Plus models only have a 215-mile rating.

 Our SV Plus test vehicle exceeds the EPA 94 MPGe highway rating by producing 98 MPGe through our 200-mile fuel-efficient test route.
 However, we only saw a range of 180 miles during this test, less than the claimed EPA figure of 215 miles.

 2023 Nissan Leaf Interior

-Although the Leaf S and SVs cabins have many black plastics, the well-assembled texture and uniform help it does not look cheesy.
+Although the Leaf S and SVs cabins have many black plastics, the well-assembled texture, and uniform help not look cheesy.
 The SL model offers an optional light grey leather interior with a matching dashboard pad that looks and feels better.

 The measuring cluster has a large analog speedometer next to a 7.0-inch digital reading that can be reconfigured to display various displays.
 Leaf seats are comfortable for La-Z-Boy; The spacious back seat also offers plenty of space for adults.

 Even though the Leaf’s rear seats don’t create a flat payload floor when folded, we found cargo capacity to be best in class.
 We loaded seven carry-on suitcases behind the back seat and 19 large suitcases with folded back seats.